 This page contains links to content about juice from across the Food section of FDA.gov.
-There are links for news, consumer updates and materials, guidance documents and other industry information, science and research, as well as resources from other sites.
+There are links for news, consumer updates and materials, guidance documents and other industry information.

 Juices provide many essential nutrients, but consuming untreated juices can pose health risks.
 FDA has investigated serious outbreaks of foodborne illness that have been traced to drinking fruit and vegetable juice and cider that were not treated to kill harmful bacteria.
 FDA also monitors juice for contaminants such as arsenic and pesticides.